huntdatacenter/docs/docs/contribute.md

 We are proud of the content on these pages.
 They have come together as a collaborative contribution from lab users in our cloud community.
 All pages are carefully crafted so you can step on the shoulders of their expertise to elevate your own research!

-However, we know it's frustrating when you don't find the instant fix to your problem at hand!
-So help us carry the torch to new lab users by sharing your tips and tricks.
-Here are a few ways to help out:
+However, they are by no means perfect.
+We know it's frustrating when you don't find the instant fix to your problem at hand!
+We are therefore greatful if you would like to help new lab users on their way by sharing your hard earned tips and tricks:

 ## 1. Improve current content